Gunplay (rapper): 2009–2014: Solo career

-2015–present: Living Legend
+2015–present: Cry baby

 Gunplay's debut album, Living Legend, was released on July 31, 2015.
 It had first been announced in 2012, initially with the title Bogota, then the title Medellin.
 Gunplay described the album as "raw" and a "real street album" by Gunplay.
-The album includes guest appearances by Rick Ross and Yo Gotti, among others.
-It was meant to include other collaborations, like a track with Big Sean and a track produced by Pharrell Williams titled "Steel Drums", but these did not materialize.
+The album includes guest appearances by Rick Ross, Yo Gotti, YG, and Currensy, among others; it was meant to include other collaborations, including a track with Big Sean and another produced by Pharrell Williams titled "Steel Drums", but these did not materialize.
 Four singles were released from Living Legend: "Tell 'Em", "Wuzhanindoe", "Be Like Me" and "Blood on the Dope".
-He is set to be included on another long-awaited album, Maybach Music Group's fourth collaborative album, Self Made 4.

-In 2019, Gunplay released a full-length collaboration album called Chop Stixx and Banana Clips with Mozzy.
-Writing about the project for Freemusicempire Dan-O praised the project "Gunplay and Mozzy paint pictures so you can see the crook's whole journey, not just the sentence".
+In 2019, Gunplay released the full-length collaborative album, Chop Stixx and Banana Clips with Mozzy.
+Writing about the project for Freemusicempire, Dan-O praised the project: "Gunplay and Mozzy paint pictures so you can see the crook's whole journey, not just the sentence".

 Personal life

+Gunplay has a son with his ex-wife, from whom he divorced in 2008.

+His wife, Von'Shae Taylor-Morales, gave birth to his second child and first daughter, although Gunplay lost custody of her in October 2023.
+The month prior, he was arrested and charged with aggravated battery with a deadly weapon, child abuse, and domestic abuse.
+Von'Shae stated this was due to Gunplay's severe drug abuse, and has since filed a restraining order against the rapper.

-Gunplay has a son, Richard Morales III (b.
-2003 or 2004), with his ex-wife, whom he divorced in 2008.
-Gunplay practices Santeria, stating that he felt a 'deeper connection' with God when he began practicing it.
+Gunplay practices Santeria, stating that he felt a "deeper connection" with God when he began practicing it.